Gokul0719/ecommerce-analytics-engineering/README.md

 ## Step 4 — Export to Parquet

-The enriched dataset is exported as Parquet files for downstream analytics processing.
+The enriched dataset is exported as Parquet files for downstream Analytics Engineering.

 ---

-## Step 5 — Analytics Engineering with dbt
+## Step 5 — Analytics Engineering using dbt

 ### Staging Layer